teamfoxus/foxus-docs/docs/source/building_foxus.rst

 .. note::

    Here be dragons!
-Not all environments are currently supported.

-   Those which have support may not have detailed build instructions yet.
+Not all environments are currently supported, and those which have support may not have detailed build instructions yet.

+   Notably, Windows builds for Foxus are not yet supported.
+There's still some kinks to be worked out with the OpenCV libraries and other dependencies.

+   Although it's still a big unknown, you can always try building Foxus under the Windows Subsystem for Linux or other virtual machine solutions!

    Got Foxus built out on something not mentioned here?
 We'd love to hear from you!

 Linux (General)